Blow the Whistle (song): Usage in media

 During the 2008 NBA Playoff series between the Cleveland Cavaliers and the Washington Wizards, Jay-Z made a freestyle to this called "Playoff", responding to negative comments by DeShawn Stevenson on behalf of LeBron James.
 It was also featured on the soundtrack of NBA 2K13.
-The song is considered a staple for American strip clubs.

-The song has been featured on the HBO shows Entourage, Euphoria, and Insecure.
+The song has been featured on the HBO shows Eastbound & Down, Entourage, Euphoria, and Insecure.

+During the 2024 Super Bowl 59 champions, Gillie da Kid led dances with the Philadelphia Eagles using the song, one of which was joined by Too Short himself.